-- 1. Log in to the remote machine as Administrator. - 2.
+- 1. Make sure you already have a properties file (install.props) created by a successful installation. - 2.
+Log in to the remote machine as Administrator. - 3.
 Invoke the installer in a DOS shell:

 '''

-<installer filename> /mode silent /propertyfile cproperties file>
+<installer filename> /mode silent /propertyfile <full path\properties file>

 '''